Hemorrhoids High Fiber Diet

 And as far as laxatives go, they can be helpful if you pick the right ones.

-The best laxatives are those that function with your body instead of those that fuel normal physiological activities.
+The best laxatives are those that function with your body instead of those that stimulate intense physiological activities.

 This can boost hemorrhoid pressures and trigger symptoms.
 So, to treat or prevent hemorrhoids, you can use osmotic laxatives that boost the amount of water in the stomach and reduce constipation.